unitymakesus/granitesolutions/wp-content/plugins/matador-jobs-lite/readme.txt

 - Contributors: jeremyescott, pbearne
 - Donate Link: https://matadorjobs.com
 - Tags: Bullhorn, job board, matador, google jobs search, career portal, OSCP
-- Requires at least: 4.7
+- Requires at least: 4.9.6
-- Tested up to: 5.2.3
+- Tested up to: 5.5.0
-- Stable tag: 3.5.6
+- Stable tag: 3.6.4
+- Version: 3.6.4
-- Requires PHP: 7.0
+- Requires PHP: 5.6
 - License: GPLv3 or later
 - License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Connect your WordPress site with your Bullhorn account.
 Cache job data locally and display it with style inside your WordPress theme.

 == Description ==

 Connect your Bullhorn Account with your WordPress site and display your valuable jobs on your new self-hosted job board.
 Matador makes this as easy as it sounds, and lets you seamlessly integrate a powerful job board--a major marketing tool for your business--directly into your WordPress site.
 Everything that is great about WordPress is extended to Matador: great out-of-the-box SEO, easy templating/theming, endless customization options, and more.
 Matador goes further by listing your jobs with incredible job-specific SEO customization (optimized for Google Jobs Search), and more.

 Use Matador's powerful settings to connect our "Apply Now" button for jobs to a page that will collect applications, or look into purchasing Matador Jobs Pro to accept applications from Matador and see them turned into candidates submitted to jobs directly in your Bullhorn Account!

 == Installation ==